14 Lesser Known Risks of Smokingby Allison Tsai Editor

 Second-hand smoke leads to diabetes and obesity

-A recent study has discovered that breathing in second-hand smoke increases risk of developing type 2 diabetes and obesity.
-Researchers used a blood marker to identify which study participants were exposed to smoke and they found that these participants showed signs of factors that lead to type 2 diabetes.
+A study discovered that breathing in second-hand smoke increases risk of developing type 2 diabetes and obesity.
+Researchers used a blood marker to identify which study participants were exposed to smoke and found that these participants showed signs of factors that lead to type 2 diabetes.

 Smoking causes DNA changes that affect kids